National Rugby League: 2022 – present: Further expansion

 Having selected a Papua New Guinea NRL team as its eighteenth team, in April 2025, the NRL originally put negotiations on hold after deciding to postpone the introduction of a 19th team.
 However, by 24 April 2025, the NRL agreed to a $50 million deal with the Western Australian Government, thereby securing the 2027 return of the Bears as the Perth Bears.

 Under the terms of the final agreement with the ARLC, the WA government has committed to spending a total of $85 million, including $35 million on grassroots rugby over the next seven years, with the remaining $50 million being $25 million on content over the next five years, $5 million to help with the costs of the new team, and $20 million will be committed to a Centre of Excellence.
 The WA government will not pay a licence fee, with a promise being made that there will be a likely upgrade of their home ground, the Perth Rectangular Stadium.

+In May 2026, Abdo resigned from his role as CEO of the NRL while announcing a move to become CEO of Tennis Australia.

 Governance

-Since the NRL commenced in 1998 there have been six CEOs, they are:
+Since the NRL commenced in 1998, there have been six CEOs, they are: